SAKryukov/dotnet-msbuild-nonprogramming/README.md

-# MSBuild for Programming and Non-Programming Chores
+﻿# MSBuild for Programming and Non‑Programming Chores

 Generic .NET MSBuild project demonstrating non-programming use of MSBuild.
 It runs FFmpeg with different inputs, file types, and options for transcoding media files supported by FFmpeg.